Shubhamsaboo/awesome-llm-apps/README.md

 ### 💻 Local Lllama-3 with RAG
 Streamlit app that allows you to chat with any webpage using local Llama-3 and Retrieval Augmented Generation (RAG).
 This app runs entirely on your computer, making it 100% free and without the need for an internet connection.

+### 💬 Chat with GitHub Repo
+Engage in natural conversations with your GitHub repositories using GPT-4.
+Uncover valuable insights and documentation effortlessly, as if you were chatting with your codebase itself.

 ### 📨 Chat with Gmail
 Interact with your Gmail inbox using natural language.
 Get accurate answers to your questions based on the content of your emails with Retrieval Augmented Generation (RAG).